jakobadam/RDSFactor/README.md

 ## Acknowledgements

-* Claus Isager - for the proof of concept two factor RDS authentication
+* Claus Isager - for the first Open Source two factor RDS authenticator; which this project is based upon.
 * Nikolay Semov - for the core RADIUS server

+## License

+RDS Factor is an open source project, sponsored by [Origo Systems A/S](https://origo.io), under the GNU general public license version 3.